mei-shred/vest-investor-memo.github.io/index.md

       - High Fee
       - Professional service companies rather than Technology companies (A tech front end on a traditional wealth manager)
       - Focuses on HNIs rather than HENRY customers
-      - VEST advantage: Lower entry barrier, lower fee,  advanced AI customization, direct indexing, HENRY focused.

 2. **Smallcase - Closest Competitor**
-   - Horizontal aggregator of Wealth Managers
+   - Horizontal aggregator of Wealth Managers who offer thematic stock baskets.
    - No flexibility and control.
-Smallcase are managed by professionals.
-They decide to rebalance and general strategy.
+Smallcases are managed by professionals.
+They decide general strategy, rebalancing and allocation.
 On VEST 24/7 availability of AI to customize strategy and rebalance or change tilt whenever you want.
-   - Portfolios aren't uniquely built for users.
+   - Portfolios aren't uniquely built for each individual user.
 Users lose out on personal alpha.
-   - Similar high fee structure to generic wealth managers.(On top of a recurring subsription fee)
+   - Similar high fee structure to generic wealth managers.(On top of a recurring subscription fee)
    - No tax-loss harvesting.
 No AI Usage.
    - Don’t function as a brokerage, you link to your existing brokerage.
 Affiliate fee model.
    - Different end goals/vision:
       - We want retail investors to operate as hedge funds.
 Our goal is to provide tools and intelligence for them to personalize their strategy.
       - Smallcase wants to be a special investment vehicle.
 The rely on experts providing intelligence.
-   - VEST advantage: Full customization, lower fees, automated tax-loss harvesting

 3. **Traditional Mutual Funds (HDFC, ICICI, SBI Mutual Funds)**
    - High fees (2-2.5% expense ratio)
    - Lack of personalization - Can't tilt according to insights.
    - Not Tax Effecient
-   - VEST advantage: Lower fees, AI-powered customization, direct indexing, Automated TLH

 4. **Robo-advisors and Brokerages (Groww, Zerodha Coin, Paytm Money)**
    - No customization